Who Killed Lucy Beale?

 During the storyline, Max Branning (Jake Wood) was initially found guilty of Lucy's murder and sentenced to 20 years imprisonment.
-After Bobby is jailed for Lucy's murder, the story can be seen as the catalyst for 2017's central storyline, which saw Max Branning seeking revenge on the community, particularly Sharon's husband Phil Mitchell (Steve McFadden) and Lucy's father Ian Beale (Adam Woodyatt), for allowing him to go to prison for Lucy's murder.
+After Bobby is jailed for Lucy's murder, the story can be seen as the catalyst for 2017's central storyline, which saw Max seeking revenge on the community, particularly Sharon's husband Phil Mitchell (Steve McFadden) and Lucy's father Ian Beale (Adam Woodyatt), for allowing him to go to prison for Lucy's murder.

 The storyline is revisited again in June 2019 when Bobby is released from the young offenders institution, and in 2021, when Bobby explores what it is to pursue a relationship after his criminal history and the tabloid headlines which surrounded the murder.

-In August 2023, the storyline is returned to when Lucy's mother, Cindy Beale (Michelle Collins), is seen secretly returning to Walford in a flashback to the night Lucy died.
+In August 2023, the storyline is returned to once again when Lucy's mother, Cindy Beale (Michelle Collins), is seen secretly returning to Walford in a flashback to the night Lucy died.
 Cindy had been in witness protection since 1998 and presumed dead, only returning upon hearing the news of Lucy's death.
-Her return to Walford risked blowing her cover and she subsequently had to leave her new family behind in Marbella as well as leaving her family in Walford.
+Her return to Walford risked blowing her cover and she subsequently had to abandon her new family in Marbella as well as leaving her family in Walford.
 Cindy's new family, including ex-husband George Knight (Colin Salmon), later moved to Walford, prompting her full-time return.

 Cindy subsequently struggled to accept living with Lucy’s murderer, Bobby, causing tension between her and Ian.
 The story continues into July 2024 when Jane Beale returns.
-Cindy blames Jane for covering up Lucy’s murder, while Jane explains that she was protecting her adoptive son, Bobby, as Cindy’s son Steven (Aaron Sidwell) had shot Jane in 2007, making her unable to have any biological children of her own.
+Cindy blames Jane for covering up Lucy’s murder, while Jane explains that she was only trying to protect her adoptive son, Bobby, as Cindy’s son Steven (Aaron Sidwell) had shot Jane in 2007, making her unable to have any biological children of her own.